kunalkhchane/sample_repo/README.md

 # sample_repo
-This is a sample repository for practicing
+This is a sample repository for practice
+Author - Kunal Khachane